I am aiming to produce less e-waste, so I don't use much hardware.

 OS

-iOS 18, because Lockdown Mode
+iOS 18, because it has Lockdown Mode already but has no Liquid Glass yet.

 Settings